docksal/service-juniper-vpn/README.md

-# Juniper / Pulse Secure VPN image for Docksal
+# Juniper / Pulse Secure VPN client image for Docksal

 Connects to Juniper / Pulse Secure VPN using the legacy Network Connect (ncsvc) client, which works on Linux.
 Provides access to the remote network by running Socks5 (port `1080`) and HTTP/HTTPS (port `8080`) proxies.